Netflix Rating 2020

 - Vizio: some Blu-ray Disc players and TVs

 - Western Digital WD Live Plus media player

 Other Streaming Features and Information

-Users get one concurrent stream for the $7.99/mo plan but can get two HD streams at one time for $8.99/mo.
-Other features include a mobile app, a customizable viewer profile, parental controls, game console app, smart TV app, a great search feature.
+Users get one concurrent stream for the basic $8.99/month plan but can get two HD streams at one time for the Standard $12.99/month plan.
+Other features include a mobile app, a customizable viewer profile, parental controls, a game console app, a smart TV app, a great search feature.
 The search feature automatically plays a trailer of the TV show or movie you are searching for or scrolling through.